flora-li-sfr/Recursion/README.md

 # Recursion
-An approach for the lazy programmer
+An approach for the lazy programmer.
-An approach to some math problems
+And an approach to some math problems.